-Event Block Description Transactional Is atomic.
+Event Block Description Transactional Processing through the project is atomic.
 If one event in the event block fails (for example, deleting a non-existing event), then all of the events in the event block fail.
-Events that fail are logged and placed in a bad records file, which can be processed further.
-Normal Is not atomic.
+Events that fail are logged and placed in an optional bad records file, which can be processed further.
+Normal Processing through the project is not atomic.
 Events are packaged together for efficiency, but are individually treated once they are injected into a source window.

-Events persist in their event blocks as they work their way through an engine model.
+A unique transaction ID is propagated through transformed event blocks as they work their way through an engine model.
 This persistence enables event stream subscribers to correlate a group of subscribed events back to a specific group of published events through the event block ID.